Bi-Lagrangian structures and Teichm\"uller theory: Hyper-Hermitian structure in the complexification of a Kähler manifold

 \subsection{The biquaternionic structure}

-In this subsection we show that our construction actually yields more than an almost hyper-Hermitian structure.
-Indeed, the almost hyper-Hermitian structure of \autoref{thm:MainThmHK} naturally combines with the bicomplex Kähler structure associated to the complex bi-Lagrangian structure (cf \autoref{subsec:BicomplexKahlerInComplexification}).
+Our construction actually yields more than an almost hyper-Hermitian structure.
+Indeed, the almost hyper-Hermitian structure of \autoref{thm:MainThmHK} is compatible with the bicomplex Kähler structure associated to the complex bi-Lagrangian structure (cf \autoref{subsec:BicomplexKahlerInComplexification}).
 The resulting ``package'' is an almost \emph{biquaternionic Hermitian structure}, let us explain this in what follows.

 The algebra of \emph{(ordinary) biquaternions} $\mathbb{BH}$ is the unital associative algebra over the real numbers generated by four elements $h$, $i$, $j$, $k$ satisfying the \emph{biquaternionic relations}: